jonathan-milan-pollock/demos/tools/markdown/dev.md

 - Use # instead of private \_prop
 - Use underscores as number separators
 - Default switch cases and validation should return Either
-- Use ids for ts, classes for styles, and data-testid for tests
+- Use ids for js (when needed) classes for css, and data-testid for cypress
-- use ems for measurement
+- use ems instead of px for measurement
+- use === not ==

 ```css
 .img-sized {